Young Tatiana Calderón, winning a go kart race. 📸 Alfa Romeo Media

 15 years ago, Tatiana Calderón fell in love with go-karting in Colombia.

 She was hooked ever since.
 At only 9 years old, Calderón knew that she was destined to race.
 From go-karts to F1 racing, Tatiana Calderón is proof that childhood dreams can come true.
-But the journey wasn’t always easy.
-As a female F1 racer racing for Alfa Romeo she faced some challenges throughout her career.
-And now she’s using her experience and her voice to help other female racers.
+However, the journey wasn’t always easy.
+As a female Formula 1 racer for Alfa Romeo, she faced some challenges throughout her career.
+Now, she’s using her experience and her voice to help other female racers.

 Related: The 2020 Alfa Romeo Stelvio: All You Love, Plus a Little More